 Crime vs Education

-Prisons have a ratio of 5 inmates to 1 guard whereas each teacher handles on average 21 students.
+Prisons have a ratio of 5 inmates to 1 guard, whereas each teacher handles, on average, 21 students.
 Worst of all is the fact that spending on prisons does nothing to reduce crime, while spending on education has a significant impact.

-A one year average increase in schooling reduces:
+A one-year average increase in schooling reduces:

 murder and assault by ~30%